Find schools that offer these popular programs

 In addition to the skills needed to dig trenches, lay pipe and connect it, pipelayers need to be able to read and understand blueprints and plans, follow instructions and plan jobs.
 They also must understand safety rules and local plumbing codes and regulations.
 Pipelayers who work in construction generally work 40-hour weeks, while those involved in maintenance can be on-call at all hours of the day or night and travel extensively.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for plumbers, pipefitters and steamfitters in general are expected to increase by 12% from 2014-2024, faster than the average for all occupations.
-Demand for pipefitters is expected to be driven, in part, by construction of factories and new power plants.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for plumbers, pipefitters and steamfitters in general are expected to increase by 16% from 2016-2026, much faster than the average for all occupations.
+Demand for pipefitters is expected to be driven, in part, by the construction of factories and new power plants.
 Although all construction trades are subject to fluctuations in the economy, the plumbing and pipelaying trades are somewhat more stable since demand for repairs and maintenance is relatively steady.
-The BLS reported the median annual salary for plumbers, pipefitters and steamfitters was approximately $50,620 as of May 2015.
+The BLS reported the median annual salary for plumbers, pipefitters and steamfitters was approximately $53,910 as of May 2018.

 Alternate Career Options

 You can also consider these options for careers in labor:

 Those more interested in installing or maintaining electrical systems might consider this profession.
 Skills can be learned through a technical school program followed by a formal apprenticeship.
 For 2016-2026, the BLS projects average job growth of 9% for this occupation.
 Workers earned an annual median salary of $55,190 in 2018.